MobCat/MobCats-original-xbox-game-list/README.md

 The final bit of data we need is a better title name as the imbedded one is missing or truncated a lot of the time, we pull this data from dbox<br>
 by looking up the md5 hash of our extracted xbe on there website.
 This also adds a 3rd party cross reference to our data to make sure it was extracted correctly.<br>

+# July 2025 Update
+Yeah, it's been awhile. life things. also the database is in the "finished project car" phase.<br>
+I have most of every game you could ever think of, just need to add the rest of the stuff you don't think about like cdx and oxm...
+And so many many duppes for football/socker games..<br>
+So the car runs and drives, and is some how road legal.
+But it could do with a new headliner and some other small things...<br>
+I'm mostly wrighting this update as <a href="https://www.reddit.com/r/originalxbox/comments/1m90loe/comment/n58iko5/">BombBloke on reddit</a> came out of no where and made a new xbx icon converter that seems to handle the newer xbx icos.<br>
+Which is awesome, huge thanks to them.
+This has been an issue in the community for almost 20 years.

 # August 2024 Update
 The `0x` prefix for `Title_ID` was <i>finally</i> removed from the database.<br>
 We still have `0x` prefixes for other hex values in the database, but I finally decided to remove the prefix for Title IDs.<br>